 'I felt like I was being reborn'

-After growing up stateless, Yutthachai Jaju is now helping to end statelessness in northern Thailand's Chiang Rai province.
+Formerly a stateless person himself, Yutthachai Jaju is now helping to end statelessness among communities in Chiang Rai, northern Thailand.

 I was born in Thailand and have always felt an attachment to Thailand and the Thai people.
 I have never lived anywhere else.
 But because my family was stateless, I was stateless, too.
 We didn’t have Thai nationality, or the nationality of any other country.